pubpub/pubpub/facets/README.md

 ): FacetInstance<Def>
 ```

-This creates a facet instance for `definition`, including the default values, and `values` that you pass along for its props.
+This creates a facet instance for `definition`, with the `values` that you pass along for its props, and `null` for any other props.
 If you look carefully you'll see that this function does...almost nothing, because facet instances are vanilla JS objects. :)

 ## `parseFacetInstance`